itxzeeshan/CALCULATOR/README.md

 # CALCULATOR
-Make calculator with HTML,CSS and JS
+Made calculator with HTML,CSS and JS